timoruohomaki/open311-to-go/src/readme.md

 | Key | Value |
 | --- | --- |
 | open311MongoURI | MongoDB Atlas connection string in mongodb+srv version |

+[!TIP]
+While it is year 2024, it still miht be required to reboot your Windows 10 after setting environmental variables.